ak98/DCP.CoMonad/readme.md

 C# Functional Extensions for the 'Happy Path'
 =============================================

 Combinatorial Monads for Result, Task, Linq and IAsyncEnumerable.
 Inspired by Scott Wlaschin and railway oriented program design principles.

 Uses latest features of C# to adopt new paradigms based on functional monadic design.
 Retains minimalist design.
 Easy learning and migration curve.

+Differs from other functional libraries in succinctness without loss of power.

 ## Index